eoweed/Kickstarter_Analysis/README.md

-# An Analysis of Kickstarter Campaigns
+# Analysis of Kickstarter Crowdfunding Campaigns
-## Analysis of Kickstarter crowdfunding campaigns.
 Analyzed data based on country, category, launch dates, and outcome of campaigns.
 Goal is to determine how to start a successful crowdfunding campaign for a play performance.